zhengyi-liang/zhengyi-liang.github.io/content/authors/admin/_index.md

 first_name: Alice
 last_name: Wu

-# Status emoji
+# Status ai
 status:
-  icon: ☕️
+  icon: cv

 # Is this the primary user of the site?
 superuser: true